sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 ## Paperwork
 <section id="Paperwork-J1Visa" />
 ### J-1 Visa
-Once you have your offer, email your recruiter to get all the details about pay and start date.
+Once you have your offer, email your recruiter to get all the details about pay, start date, and if they're using Cultural Vistas as a visa sponsor.
 Its useful for the visa.

-CECA and CDS/AIPT (now Cultural Vistas) will guide you through the process.
+CECA and Cultural Vistas will guide you through the process.

 Note: It is possible to extend your visa up to one year total if you are staying at the same company.
 However, you will not be able to work for a different employer in a consecutive term unless you applied for the visa before you leave for the US.